-- 1. With the ignition OFF, press and HOLD the Valet/Program button. - 2.
-Turn the ignition ON and then back OFF while HOLDING the Valet/Program button. - 3.
-Release the Valet/Program button. - 4.
-Press and release the Valet/Program button.
+1. With the ignition OFF, press and HOLD the Valet/Program switch.

+2. Turn the ignition ON and then back OFF while HOLDING the Valet/Program switch.

+3. Release the Valet/Program switch.

+Press and release the Valet/Program switch.
 The LED will report the last shutdown for one minute or until the ignition is turned on.

 LED FLASHES SHUTDOWN MODE

 One Timed out

-Тwo Over-rev shutdown
+Two Over-rev shutdown

 Three Low or no RPM

-Four Transmitter shutdown (or optional push-button)
+Four Remote control shutdown (or optional push-button)

 Six (-) Shutdown (H3/4 GRAY) or (+) Shutdown (H3/3 BROWN)

 Seven (-) Neutral safety shutdown (H3/1 BLACK/WHITE)

 Eight Wait-to-start timed out